prajwalnikam7131/JavaScript-dictionary/ReadME.md

 An interactive dictionary application built with HTML, CSS, and JavaScript.
 Users can search for words and view their definitions, synonyms, antonyms, and examples.

+## Live Demo

+You can view the live version of the project [here](https://prajwalnikam7131.github.io/JavaScript-dictionary/).

 ## Features

 - Search for words using an input field.